spences10/mcp-memory-libsql/README.md

 #### 3) Choose an embeddings provider (optional but recommended)

 Set `EMBEDDINGS_PROVIDER` and provider-specific variables.
-Also set `EMBEDDING_DIMS` to match your model.
-Common mappings are listed below in this README.
+For new databases, set `EMBEDDING_DIMS` to the desired embedding dimensionality.
+For existing databases, the server automatically detects the current DB dimensionality and adapts provider output vectors to match it (see “Embedding Dimensions” below).
+Common mappings are listed later in this README.

 You can create a `.env` file for Compose or export env vars directly.
 Example `.env` for OpenAI: